 - No additional colors offered

-The AC4100 provides the same quality that make GermGuardian purifiers some of the best today.
+The AC4100 provides the same quality that earned GermGuardian its reputation as a top air product company.
 I definitely recommend it for both its great value and low price.

 4. Hamilton Beach TrueAir Ultra Quiet – Inexpensive, compact, and quiet too.